-Not to mention that the road leading both onto and off of the island offers a spectacular display of bright turquoise water and accessible from small pull offs where white sand rolls gently into the water.
+Not to mention that the road leading both onto and off of the island offers a spectacular display of bright turquoise water with access from small pull-offs where white sand rolls gently into the water.

-History of Diving Museum – featuring one of the world’s largest collections of international diving helmets and artifacts, this museum is a must stop for anyone who scuba dives, is fascinated with history or dreams of underwater exploration.
+Featuring one of the world’s largest collections of international diving helmets and artifacts, this museum is a must-stop for anyone who scuba dives, is fascinated with history or dreams of underwater exploration.

 We were absolutely enamored by the layout of this museum, taking us through the entire evolution of diving from open bottom helmets to today’s popular SCUBA and everything in between.